docopt/docopt/docs/index.rst

   strings (similar to ``sys.argv``) e.g. ``['--verbose', '-o', 'hai.txt']``.

-- ``help``, by default ``True``, specifies whether the parser should automatically print the usage-message (supplied as ``doc``) and terminate, in case ``-h`` or ``--help`` option is encountered (options should exist and mentioned the same way as other options).
+- ``help``, by default ``True``, specifies whether the parser should automatically print the help message (supplied as ``doc``) and terminate, in case ``-h`` or ``--help`` option is encountered (options should exist in usage pattern, more on that below).
 If you want to handle ``-h`` or ``--help`` options manually (as other options), set ``help=False``.

 - ``version``, by default ``None``, is an optional argument that specifies the version of your program.
-If supplied, then, (assuming ``--version`` option exist) when parser encounters the
-  ``--version`` option, it will print the supplied version and terminate.
+If supplied, then, (assuming ``--version`` option is mentioned in usage pattern) when parser encounters the ``--version`` option, it will print the supplied version and terminate.
   ``version`` could be any printable object, but most likely a string, e.g. ``"2.1.0rc1"``.

-.. note:: when ``docopt`` is set to automatically handle ``-h``, ``--help`` and ``--version`` options, you still need to mention them in ``doc`` for this to work.
+.. note:: when ``docopt`` is set to automatically handle ``-h``, ``--help`` and ``--version`` options, you still need to mention them in usage pattern for this to work.
 Also, for your users to know about them.

-The **return** value is just a dictionary with options, arguments and commands, with keys spelled exactly like in a usage-message (long versions of options are given priority).
+The **return** value is just a dictionary with options, arguments and commands, with keys spelled exactly like in a help message
+(long versions of options are given priority).
 For example, if you invoke the top example as::